licheez/pvWayNuGetsSolution/MethodResultWrapperSolution/MethodResultWrapper/MethodResultWrapperReadMe.md

 ### ILoggerService interface

-* This nuget package also provides the ILoggerService interface and a ConsoleLogger concrete that supports the MethodResult object
+* The ILoggerService provides both sync and async methods with serveral signatures including (1) simple message,
+(2) list of messages,
+(3) MethodResult object (see above)
+(4) Exception

+* Each log row is also qualified by a Severity level from Debug to Fatal and enables also some interesting meta data like (1) UserId,
+(2) CompanyId,
+(3) Topic
+(4) MachineName

+* The service will also capture MemberName, FilePath and LineNumber

+* Remark 1 : package pvWay.MsSqlLogWriterFw enables to persist the logs into an MSSql database
-* Remark: feel free to get the MsSqlLoggerService nuget package that implements this interface enabling to persist logs into a table of your choice in a Ms Sql database
+* Remark 2 : package pvWay.OracleLogWriterFw enables to persist the logs into an Oracle database

+Happy coding

 ```csharp